idaholab/Malcolm-Helm/docs/Azure.md

 az extension list
 ```

-The output should include the k8s-extension along with a few others
+The output will include the k8s-extension along with a few others.
+(Note: The extension is only installed on this instance of Cloud Shell and will.
+You may need to re-install each time you open a new Cloud Shell instance and start working with Malcolm-Helm)

 ![Screen shot of output from az extension list command in Cloud Shell](images/screenshots/Azure_Cloud_Shell_extension_list_command-09112025.png)